 On day 4, to obtain data, statistics, and reliable information for their social change, each group went out on a fieldwork.
-Figure 8 expresses the Waku Mama Bar team visiting local grocery stores in search for prices of food and alcohol best for the bar.
-Referring to a SWOT3 analysis, the bar team went into to local competitors to study their price range and quality of service.
+The Waku Mama Bar team went to grocery stores in search for prices of food and alcohol best for the bar.
+Referring to a SWOT analysis, the bar team went into to local competitors to study their price range and quality of service.